DominikPenk/irrklang_procedural_sound/README.md

 A simple example can be found in [main.cpp](./src/main.cpp).

 ## Build
-The provided [CMakeLists.txt](./CMakeLists.txt) file only works on windows with Visual Studio 2019 and will download extract and kink IrrKlang 1.6.
+The provided [CMakeLists.txt](./CMakeLists.txt) file only works on windows with Visual Studio 2019 and will download extract and link IrrKlang 1.6.
 If you want to build on any other platform you will need to manually download the IrrKlang 1.6 binaries from the [official website](https://www.ambiera.com/irrklang/downloads.html).